dcmartin/hassio-addons/motion/README.md

 1. rotate (int, optional; valid (0,360); default 0)
 1. threshold \[of pixels changed to detect motion\] (int, optional; valid (0,10000); default 5000)
 1. models \[for visual recognition\] (string, optional; format "\[wvr|digits\]:modelname,<model2>,.."bbbbbbb

-### Additional Options

-#### Option: `fps`

-This option specifies the estimate frames-per-second that are processed to create the event GIF animations

-### Option: `mqtt_host` `mqtt_port`

-Specify the host and port for sending MQTT messages.
-Topics are based on 'motion/{hostname}/{cameraname}' and include sub-topics for '/event/start' and '/event/end'.

-### Option: `post_pictures`

-This specifies if pictures should be posted to MQTT as they are captured (i.e. "on") _or_ if a single picture should be posted for each event.
-The value may be "on" to post every picture; "off" to post no pictures; or one of the following:

-1. "best" - the picture with movement closest to the center
-1. "center" - the center picture (half-way between start and end of event)
-1. "first" - the first picture
-1. "last" - the last picture
-1. "most" - the picture with the most pixels changed from previous frame

-### Option: `minimum_animate`

-The minimum number of images captured during an event that should be animated as a GIF.
-Optional.
-Default and minimum value is 2.

-### Option: `interval`

-The maximum time in seconds that will comprise an event; measured backward from the event of the event.
-Optional.
-Default 0; indicating no maximum.

 ## Changelog & Releases